syncfusion-content/windowsforms-docs/WindowsForms/PDF/Forms.md

 document.Close()

+{% endhighlight  %}

 ### Adding Radio button field

 Radio button fields contain a set of related buttons that can be set to ON or OFF individually.
 Typically, at most one radio button in a set can be ON at any given time, and selecting any one of the button  automatically de-selects the others.

 PdfRadioButtonListField class is used to create a radio button in the PDF Forms.
 You can create the radio button list items by using the PdfRadioButtonListItem class.

-[C#]
+{% highlight c# %}